 - 1. For your system's electrical requirements, please refer to the "INPUT POWER" label near the power inlet. - 2.
-CAUTION: Never remove the ground lead to the electrical cord and plug the laser system into a nongrounded outlet.
+CAUTION: Never remove the ground lead to the electrical cord and plug the laser system into a non-grounded outlet.
 A laser system that is not properly grounded is hazardous and has the potential to cause severe or fatal electrical shock.
 Without proper grounding, the laser system may exhibit sporadic or unpredictable behavior.
 Always plug the system into a properly grounded (earthed) outlet. - 3.
 Noisy or unstable electricity and voltage spikes may cause interference and possible damage to the electronics of the laser system.
 If electrical power fluctuations, brown outs or constant power outages are a problem in your area, please contact your local Electrician to supply a power isolation and regulation module.
 Electrically noisy equipment, such as equipment with large motors, can also cause interference if plugged into the same outlet.
 It may be necessary to attach the laser system to a dedicated electrical line to resolve the problem. - 4.
 The laser system is designed as a Class I, Group A, pluggable device.
 It is also designed for connection to IT Power systems which provide the most flexibility to the user.

-Exhaust System (User Supplied)
+Exhaust System (User Supplied if not using optional Exhaust Air Filtration Unit)

 - 1. We recommend you consult with a licensed contractor to meet local safety and building code requirements. - 2.
-The exhaust system must be capable of supplying a minimum of - PLS4.75 250 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (850m3/hr at 1.5kPa). - PLS6.75 and PLS6.150D 500 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (850m3/hr at 1.5kPa). - 3.
+The exhaust system must be capable of supplying a minimum of: - a.
+VLS2.30 150 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (254m3/hr at 1.5kPa) - VLS3.50 250 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (425m3/hr at 1.5kPa) - 3.
 Do not install forward incline, backward incline, in-line or ventilator fans because these types of air handlers are inadequate and inappropriate for this type of installation.
 A high-pressure blower must be used to meet minimum airflow requirements. - 4.
 For personal safety and noise control, we recommend that the exhaust blower be mounted outside the building. - 5.
 Rigid tubing should be used for the majority of the connection between the blower and the laser system.
 The tubing should be smooth-walled and have as few 90-degree bends as possible. - 6.
 Install an exhaust gate to adjust airflow and to close off the exhaust when the laser is not in use.
 Place this gate near the laser system within 5 to 10 feet (1.50 to 3.00 meters). - 7.
-Use a short piece of industrial grade, wire-reinforced rubber tubing to connect each laser system exhaust port to an exhaust gate and secure with a hose clamp.
-This will provide isolate exhaust blower vibrations from your laser system. - 8.
+Use a short piece of industrial grade, wire-reinforced rubber tubing to connect the laser system's exhaust port to the exhaust gate and secure with a hose clamp.
+This will provide some mobility for your laser system and will isolate exhaust blower vibrations from your laser system. - 8.
 Wire the exhaust blower electrically to a wall switch in the same room for easy ON/OFF control.